 The SSIS development team has exposed a robust architecture to manage SSIS through managed code.
-Managed code in this case refers to the use of the .NET Framework Common Language Runtime (CLR), which hosts code written in C# or VB.NET.
+The managed code in this case refers to the use of the .NET Framework Common Language Runtime (CLR), which hosts code written in C# or VB.NET.

 Through a rich object model, you can customize your applications to control almost every aspect of managing an SSIS project and package.
 This section provides a brief overview of the SSIS programming model as it applies to externally managing SSIS projects and packages.